Vorxiu/Vorsa/readme.md

+# Vorsa
-# Simple Banking Java App using Swings and oracle db
+## Simple Banking Java App using Swing and oracle db